 Why was it so easy to arrange video conference calls under a prominent fake identity with the majors of three European capital cities?

-From a technical point of view, local officials don't seem to enjoy high enough standards of IT security.
+It's shocking to see how local officials don't pay enough attention to high IT security standards.
 Details about the preparation of the conference calls have not been published but it's reasonable to assume that a typical phishing scheme has been used.
-Video conferences are arranged via email invites, so the emails and email domains must have appeared real in the eyes of all three majors offices.
+Video conferences are arranged via email invites, so the emails and email domains must have appeared real in the eyes of all three major offices.
 Official pictures of the video conferences in Berlin and Vienna show that the video calls took place via Cisco Webex.
-The Vienna office even used a Cisco Webex Room 70 device.
+The Vienna office used a Cisco Webex Room 70 device.

 With video communication and home office taking off during the COVID pandemic, security breaches started to skyrocket.
 Home office and video communication can help to be more productive and to better manage work-life balance.
 What is lacking is awareness about online and cyber security in every aspect of the digital lifestyle.
 Naivety and carelessness are a problem since years with fake news twisting people's minds in social media.
 The fake-Klitschko appearing in an official video conference is a new level, fooling public officials who normally warn their voters about fake news.